East St. Louis massacre: Police response

 According to the St. Louis Post-Dispatch:

 All the impartial witnesses agree that the police were either indifferent or encouraged the barbarities, and that the major part of the National Guard was indifferent or inactive.
 No organized effort was made to protect the Negroes or disperse the murdering groups.
 The lack of frenzy and of a large infuriated mob made the task easy.
 Ten determined officers could have prevented most of the outrages.
 One hundred men acting with authority and vigor might have prevented any outrage.

-Hundreds of blacks fled across the Eads Bridge over the Mississippi River to St. Louis to escape the violence, while 1,500 sought refuge in city buildings.
+Hundreds of Black people fled across the Eads Bridge over the Mississippi River to St. Louis to escape the violence, while 1,500 sought refuge in city buildings.
 St. Louis institutions worked to help the refugees, including the St. Louis chapter of the Red Cross, the Provident Association, and the Jewish Education and Charitable Association, as well as related charities.
 The Red Cross Emergency Committee met daily with Acting Mayor Aloe, members of his administration, and representatives of the charities to discuss how to aid the refugees.

 Governor Lowden ordered in the Illinois National Guard, who arrived on July 3.
-Numerous witnesses said that the Guard initially joined in the attacks on blacks rather than stopping the riot.
+Numerous witnesses said that the Guard initially joined in the attacks on Black people rather than stopping the riot.
 More whites joined in.
 The New York Times reported that "ten or fifteen young girls about 18 years old, chased a negro woman at the Relay Depot at about 5 o'clock.
 The girls were brandishing clubs and calling upon the men to kill the woman."

 Few photographs exist of the events, as rioters attacked photographers and destroyed their cameras, and city police harassed journalists.
 After the massacre, the St. Louis Argus said, "The entire country has been aroused to a sense of shame and pity by the magnitude of the national disgrace enacted by the blood-thirsty rioters in East St. Louis Monday, July 2."

 Aftermath

 Death toll

 After the riot, varying estimates of the death toll circulated.
 The police chief estimated that 100 African Americans had been killed.
 The renowned journalist Ida B. Wells reported in The Chicago Defender that 40 to 150 African-American people were killed during the July bloodshed.
 The National Association for the Advancement of Colored People (NAACP) estimated deaths at 100 to 200.

 A Congressional investigating committee that met in the fall of that year concluded that no precise death toll could be determined, but reported that at least 8 whites and 39 African Americans died.
 They noted that the local coroner had documented nine white deaths, but the deaths of African-American victims were less clearly recorded.
-Activists who disputed the committee's conclusions about deaths argued that the true number of deaths would never be known because many black corpses were not recovered or did not pass through the hands of undertakers, who reported to the coroner.
+Activists who disputed the committee's conclusions about deaths argued that the true number of deaths would never be known because many Black corpses were not recovered or did not pass through the hands of undertakers, who reported to the coroner.

 Some 6,000 African Americans were left homeless after their neighborhoods were burned.